tmedanovic/king-transports/README.md

 ## Features

 - Authentication and authorization (Identity server 4)
-- API Gateway (Ocelot)
+- API Gateway (Ocelot) with Consul service discovery
 - Communication with MassTransit using RabbitMQ as msaage broker
 - Entity framework code-first using PostgreSQL
 - Filters for global error handling and logging

 ## Running the project

-KingTransports requires Docker and Docker compose for running PostgreSQL, MongodDB and RabbitMQ.
+KingTransports requires Docker and Docker compose for running PostgreSQL, MongodDB, RabbitMQ and Consul.

 ```
 docker-compose -f docker-compose.yml up